OrangeXarot/mudae-tools/notes/README.md

 # Mudae Notes
 The script will generate commands you can use to re-add your notes after a reset.
-It will also display the current `$sm` in the order of your notes.
+It will also display the current `$sm note` in the order of your notes.

 ## Usage